Azure/observable-python-azure-functions/README.md

 - code to deploy the sample infrastructure
 - code to publish the Azure Function App

-This sample supports the "End-to-end monitoring of a distributed system: a case in point with Azure Functions and OpenCensus" Azure Architecture Center.
+This sample supports the ["Monitor a distributed system by using Application Insights and OpenCensus" article of the Azure Architecture Center.](https://learn.microsoft.com/azure/architecture/guide/devops/monitor-with-opencensus-application-insights)

 ## Architecture